NewieVentures/Smart-City-Engagement-Workshop/Sigfox/README.md

 ------------

 1. Plug the UNO board into the USB port of the computer.
-2. Double-click _SETUP_ inside the _CH341SER_ folder and click the _INSTALL_ button to install the USB driver.
-It may take some time, so feel free to complete steps 3 and 4 while you're waiting.
 3. Open _libraries_ folder in the _Xkit-Repos_ folder.
 4. Copy the contents of the _libraries_ folder into _C:\Users\<yourusername>\Documents\Arduino\libraries_
 5. Open the _DemoApp_ folder in the _Xkit-Repos_ folder.